 Teams, members of staff, business partners.

 A company’s biggest tool to implement its strategy.
 The befits of a coached team are often not fully understood.

-If I was asked what is the most common mistake that SMEs make regarding running their business I would ask: “Not making the most of the staff”
+f I was asked what is the most common mistake that SMEs make regarding running their business I would ask: “Not coaching the staff”

 This is a story about how a company almost lost one of their most important customers because a manager reluctance to train his team